Lunar calendar: Start of the lunar month

 Lunar and lunisolar calendars differ as to which day is the first day of the month.
-Some are based on the first sighting of the lunar crescent, such as the Hijri calendar observed by most of Islam (and, historically, the Hebrew calendar).
-In some lunisolar calendars, such as the Chinese calendar, the first day of a month is the day when an astronomical new moon occurs in a particular time zone.
+Some are based on the first sighting of the lunar crescent, such as the Hijri calendar observed by most of Islam.
+Alternatively, in some lunisolar calendars, such as the Hebrew calendar and Chinese calendar, the first day of a month is the day when an astronomical new moon occurs in a particular time zone.
 In others, such as some Hindu calendars, each month begins on the day after the full moon.